woocommerce/woocommerce-rest-api-docs/source/includes/wp-api-v1/_introduction.md

 # Introduction #

-Introduced in WooCommerce 2.1, the REST API allows WooCommerce data to be created, read, updated, and deleted using JSON format.
+Introduced in WooCommerce 2.6, our integration with the WP REST API allows WooCommerce data to be created, read, updated, and deleted using JSON format.

 ## Requirements ##

-You must be using WooCommerce 2.1 or newer and the REST API must be enabled under `WooCommerce > Settings`.
+You must be using WooCommerce 2.6 or newer and WordPress 4.4 or later.
 You must enable pretty permalinks in `Settings > Permalinks` (default permalinks will not work).

 <aside class="notice">
 	Endpoints may be improved with each release of WooCommerce, so we always recommend keeping WooCommerce up to date to reflect this documentation.